richmahn/en_ta/checking/level3-approval/sub-title.md

-How can I affirm a Level 3 approval of the translation?
+How can I affirm a translation after Validation Checking?